 5. Stay active

 Why is physical activity so important in preventing heart disease?
 Exercise helps heart health by improving cholesterol, lowering blood pressure and helping you lose weight.
-The good news is that getting the benefits of exercise doesn’t mean you have to train for a marathon.
+So how much exercise do you need?

 Your goal should be a total of 30 minutes of exercise most days – and it doesn’t have to be all at once.
 Three 10-minute games of tag with your grandchildren, two 15-minute strolls with your dog or a 30-minute bike ride are all great ways to get your exercise.